Tribulations/system-description-generator-eval/manual_evaluation_guide/evaluation_template.md

 Weaknesses:
 [List of missing insights or unclear explanations]

-## Overall Assessment
-[Summary of the evaluation highlighting key observations]

 ## Normalization
 After evaluating a generated description Normalize manual scores from 1-5 scale to 0-1 scale using:
    ```